The prophet 10 was the troublesome brother of the Pro-5. It is almost

 Pulse Width: only when Square is active.

-LFO: Lowers requency by 'several' octaves.
+LFO: Lowers requency by 'several'

 KBD: enable/disable keyboard tracking.